-The goal of this course is to offer a practical approach to solve systems of differential equations in parallel on GPUs using the Julia programming language.
-Julia combines high-level language conciseness to low-level language performance which enables efficient code development.
-The Julia GPU applications will be hosted on a git-platform and implement modern software development practices.
+The goal of this course is to offer a practical approach to solve systems of partial differential equations in parallel on GPUs using the Julia programming language.
+Julia combines high-level language expressiveness and low-level language performance which enables efficient code development.
+The Julia GPU applications will be hosted on GitHub and implement modern software development practices.

 Part 1 Introducing Julia & PDEs